HudZah/WigglegramsApp/README.md

 # 3DSync

 3DSync is a Python application that allows you to upload, view, and align multiple images.
+This is ideal for creating 3D gif effects from Cameras like Nishika N8000 and Reto 3D.
 It provides a user-friendly interface to select specific points in each image, aligns the images based on these points, and generates a GIF from the aligned images.

 ## Features